Localize messages in broadcasts and newsletters

 A newsletter with multiple languages

-Delete a language from your newsletter
+Delete a language from your message

 Removing a language means that people bearing the language code in their localization attribute will receive the default message.

-Set up an A/B test with localizations
+Newsletters only: set up an A/B test with localizations

 You can set up multi-language newsletters with A/B test variants.
 When you do this, you’ll create your newsletter tests as you normally would, and then add languages for each variant in the test.